willybh11/chessGame/README.md

-#To play the game on Windows or Mac:
+#To play the game on Windows:

 	run the chessLauncher.exe file

-	NOTE: running directly from the chessGame.py file only works on linux

-#To play the game on Linux:
+#To play the game on Mac or Linux:

-	cd into the gameFiles folder and type "python chessGame.py" in the terminal
+	Will, you need to compile the launcher using gcc.
+Run: `gcc gameFiles/launcher.c -o unixLauncher`

 #you can: